Monday, November 21, 2016

 The Nature reserve is gated but entry is possible through double sliding gates.
 Inside there are nesting Wedgetailed Shearwaters.
 They are a grey bird that nestles in burrows in the ground.

-Ku'uipo also saw and became excited over what she assumed were ginormous Seagulls.
+Kyong-Mi also saw and became excited over what she assumed were ginormous Seagulls.
 She she mentioned seagulls didn't get that big in California, that the seagulls in California looked like pigeons compared to Oahu's seagulls.
 Come to find out, they were not seagulls at all, but Laysan Albatrosses.

 After passing the birds area, the end has an old bunker colored in graffiti.
-Ku'uipo and Trevor spent time looking around from the bunker and enjoying each other's company in the form of PDA.
+Kyong-Mi and Trevor spent time looking around from the bunker and enjoying each other's company in the form of PDA.

-Trevor and Ku'uipo on bunker
+Trevor and Kyong-Mi on bunker

-Ku'uipo and Trevor with North shore side behind them
+Kyong-Mi and Trevor with North shore side behind them

 Monk seals

-Trevor and Ku'uipo
+Trevor and Kyong-Mi

 Laupāhoehoe rocks (basalt stones)